 Top 10 Tips for a Solo Trip to Ladakh

-Yet, there are 1000s of men and women who pack their rucksacks and makes a solo Ladakh trip every year.
+Yet, there are 1000s of men and women who pack their rucksacks and make a solo Ladakh trip every year.

 But, why do people plan a solo Ladakh trip??

-Well, many of us want to overcome our fears, we want to come out of the comfort zones and live the life as free as a flying bird within the sublime spirit of adventure in the Himalayas.
+Well, many of us want to overcome our fears, we want to come out of our comfort zones and live life as free as a flying bird within the noble spirit of adventure in the Himalayas.

-Traveling to Ladakh in this manner will help you enjoy with whatever time on hand and also be focused on covering most of the places you planned to visit rather just worrying on the commute to hop from one place to another and match your day wise Ladakh itinerary plan.
+Traveling to Ladakh in this manner will help you enjoy whatever time on hand and also be focused on covering most of the places you planned to visit rather than just worrying about the commute to hop from one place to another and match your day-wise Ladakh itinerary plan.

 Hence, when any kind of solo trip to Ladakh, it is always best to just have a rough sketch of the trip